TommyeAsY/sa2-troll/Troll_mod/README.txt

 The goal of the mod is to overplay your assumptions and expectations while staying as enjoyable a process as possible — assuming you found your solution for the new problem.
 The mod experience is meant to be enjoyable, but only after becoming somewhat frustrating.
+Level design is primarily made for New Game, so you don't need all of the upgrades unlocked, although having them early might decrease the difficulty of the mod.

 To install the mod:
 Unzip the contents of the archive into your Sonic Adventure 2\mods folder.
 Ensure the mod files are placed inside their own separate folder.
 Placing loose files directly into mods without a dedicated subfolder may cause ModLoader errors.

-Current Content
 Modified stages:
 Pumpkin Hill — Missions 1 through 4
-Metal Harbor - Missions 2 and 3
-Metal Harbor - Missions 1 and 4 in progress
+Metal Harbor - Missions 1 through 4

 Planned Development
 The long-term goal is to modify all stages, though this will take time.